nathanbish/CUSG-Law/Statutes/Title III: Finance & Appropriations/Chapter 2: Financial Rules & Restrictions/Financial_Rules.md

 **Text:**

 (a) The Student Finance Director shall not release funds from a Joint Board account unless approval has been granted by the respective Joint Board.

+## §3.2.3 – Editorial Requirement for Educational Conference Funding

+**Enacted by** 19ECB45 (1983, “Financial Rules & Restrictions”)

+**Text:**

+(a) All students who receive funding from Executive Council to attend a conference or workshop with an educational or informational emphasis shall submit editorials to all campus newspapers within three weeks of their return.

+(b) If Council determines that the requirement in subsection (a) was not fulfilled, the student and their affiliated group shall be denied funding for one year.